Who's Behind Listverse?

 As a matter of fact, it wasn’t until 2006 that Richards quit using cocaine altogether, after he fell out of a coconut tree and suffered a concussion while on a family vacation in Fiji with fellow Rolling Stone Ronnie Wood.
 Richards says that, despite the decades of drug use, he always used drugs in moderation, which he insists is the reason why he’s still with us today.

 8 Elton John

 Pop and rock legend Elton John started taking cocaine in the early 1970s to “open up” and talk to people.
-Onstage, he was confident, but offstage, he was shy and reserved, so cocaine was the remedy.
+Onstage, he was confident but offstage, he was shy and reserved, so cocaine was the remedy.
 However, John stated that the drug eventually “closed him down.”
 Cocaine remained an essential component in his life throughout the 1970s and 1980s.
 Close friends and associates recall that toward the latter part of John’s addiction, he was killing himself.
-Record producer Gus Dudgeon, who produced many of John’s recordings, revealed in a interview that, “There was a chance he could polish himself off.
-He’d go out and do some coke and it’d be all over his mouth, his nose would be running and I’d go: ‘Oh God, this is just awful.’ ”
+Record producer Gus Dudgeon, who produced many of John’s recordings, revealed in an interview that, “There was a chance he could polish himself off.
+He’d go out and do some coke, and it’d be all over his mouth, his nose would be running, and I’d go: ‘Oh God, this is just awful.’ ”

 7 Stevie Nicks